-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Silver Spruce Resources Inc. and its subsidiaries as at October 31, 2015, 2014 and 2013, and their financial performance and cash flows for the years ended October 31, 2015 and 2014 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Silver Spruce Resources Inc. and its subsidiaries as at October 31, 2016 and 2015, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.